co-IT/ngrx-ducks/ngrx/ducks/README.md

 You see each dispatching method has a further property called `plain` which is a method as well. 🤯
-This addition is very useful if you need to produce actions being return by an Effect.
+This addition is very useful if you need to produce actions being returned by an Effect.

 ### Effects